ordomigato/personal-website-2/src/projects/01-13-2024-floor-game/index.md

   ]
 ---

 This was a requested project by a member within the Online Reality Gaming community for a game they wanted to host.
 The game is heavily inspired by the reality game show <a href="https://www.fox.com/the-floor/" target="_blank">The Floor</a>.
-It was hosted in a facebook group you can find here: <a href="https://www.facebook.com/groups/6791522537640618" target="_blank">Floor ORG</a>.
+It ran in a facebook group you can find here: <a href="https://www.facebook.com/groups/6791522537640618" target="_blank">Floor ORG</a>.

 The first season ran in the spring of 2024 with a whopping 49 players.
 We expect more seasons in the future!